HyunbinPark2359/igme-206-unity-park/Projects/SHMUP Project/README.md

 -   Camera Orientation: Topdown View
 -   Camera Movement: Fixed Camera
+    -   Returns the player back to the boundaries if they move out of bounds
 -   Player Health: Stocks
 -   End Condition: A wave ends when the player:
     -   Exhausts all their stocks